In the Mathematics Department

 The Putnam Examination is the premier national mathematics competition.
 The Mathematics Department runs a course each fall, "The Putnam Express", to prepare students for this competition.
 Success on the exam is a great credential for graduate school admissions and financial support.
 Working on the challenging preparation problems is in some ways like mathematical research, and it is a useful preparation for actual mathematics research.

-Interested students may contact Dr. Brian Hunt for additional information.
+Interested students may contact Dr. Roohollah Ebrahimian for additional information.

 MATH 452 Projects.
 In the course MATH 452 (Introduction to Dynamics and Chaos), independent student projects have the flavor of research and are usually a significant part of the course.